iangreenleaf/githubot/Readme.md

 * `apiVersion`/`process.env.HUBOT_GITHUB_API_VERSION`:
   [Version of the API](http://developer.github.com/v3/versions/) to access.
-Defaults to 'beta'.
+Defaults to 'v3'.

 * `defaultUser`/`process.env.HUBOT_GITHUB_USER`:
   Default GitHub username to use if one is not given.